mackrus/gmail-cleaner/README.md

 keep this
 ```

+## Remove Token

+If the Oauth token expires you may remove it with `gmail-clean --remove-token`.

 ## Important Considerations

 - **Permanent Deletion**: Deleted emails are permanently removed and cannot be recovered.
 Use this tool with caution.